 For further information, including shelter records and wildlife shelter and foster carer authorisation guides, visit:

 Help for Injured Wildlife

-The new online tool, Help for Injured Wildlife, has also been released, making it easier to find help for injured wildlife anywhere in Victoria.
+Help for Injured Wildlife is an online tool, making it easier to find help for injured wildlife anywhere in Victoria.

-The new online tool will give you information about wildlife rehabilitators, rescue organisations and veterinarians in your local area who can care for the type of animal in need of help, such as a kangaroo or koala.
+The online tool gives you information about wildlife rehabilitators, rescue organisations and veterinarians in your local area who can care for the type of animal in need of help, such as a kangaroo or koala.

-For more information on the Help for Injured Wildlife tool visit www.wildlife.vic.gov.au.
+For more information on the Help for Injured Wildlife tool click here.